 Sprinklr can help advertisers use CBO’s automation features while maintaining strategic control of budgets and audience performance by optimizing spend across multiple campaigns with a single optimization goal.

-While CBO will optimize towards the channel-based metrics aligned to the campaign objective, advertisers can use third-party performance optimization through Sprinklr to ensure their spend is driving towards their business outcomes.
+While Campaign Budget Optimization will optimize towards the channel-based metrics aligned to the campaign objective, advertisers can use third-party performance optimization through Sprinklr to ensure their spend is driving towards their business outcomes.

 Sprinklr is currently integrated with seven of the largest reporting attribution partners, allowing brands to track social and third-party data in a single dashboard.
 Our customizable platform architecture allows additional attribution partners to be onboarded in as little as a few weeks.